kevin-haan-dev/words/README.md

 ### Frontend

 - **Description:**
-  - Displays the word counts from posts
+  - Displays the word counts from posts and an About page
 - **Language:**
   - React
 - **Frameworks & Libraries:**
   - Framer Motion
   - React Toastify
+  - Tailwind
 - **Directory:**
   - Frontend